Mouth Bacteria

 Bacteria in the mouth are naturally transferred between surfaces and people.
 This occurs through saliva contact, including sharing utensils, cups, or toothbrushes.
 Bacteria move from tooth to tooth and between individuals through everyday activities such as talking, eating, or kissing.
 Babies’ mouths begin to be colonized with bacteria as soon as teeth erupt, often through interaction with caregivers.
 The structure of molars, both baby and adult, provides surfaces where bacteria can settle and form communities.

 While bacterial transfer is a normal part of life, maintaining a diverse oral microbiome is generally considered a characteristic of a stable oral ecosystem.
-Excessive use of strong antiseptics or antibiotics can disrupt this balance.
+Just as we may share unwanted bacteria, we can also share healthy bacteria, which is why it is important to maintain oral health for the benefit of loved ones as well.

 Supporting a Balanced Oral Microbiome

-Xylitol has been used for centuries worldwide in oral care practices due to its unique chemical structure and oral health benefits.
+Xylitol is a naturally-occurring sweetener that has been used for centuries worldwide in oral care practices due to its unique chemical structure and oral health benefits.
 Studies recommend 6-10 grams of xylitol daily to achieve the maximum dental benefits.
+As with any dietary ingredient, xylitol is best considered as part of an overall oral care routine.